 The Northern Territory government has announced a major expansion of its Screen Territory Funding Program for 2022-23, which will now include a Games Development grant.
 The third round of this funding is currently open, with developers invited to submit their concepts and prototypes for consideration.

 ‘I am always excited to see the unique stories of the Northern Territory shared, from the big screen to the small screen, and now directly to gamers worldwide,’ Nicole Mansion, Northern Territory Minister for Industry said in a press release announcing the expansion.
-‘The Territory screen industry is going from strength to strength, and with the popularity of the
+‘The Territory screen industry is going from strength to strength, and with the popularity of the video game industry, our new grants will plant the first seeds of a new gaming industry, right here in the Northern Territory.’

 ‘For every dollar the Territory Government invests in our vibrant screen industry, a minimum spend of $4 is generated in our economy across employment and goods and services, helping to deliver our $40 billion economy by 2030.’